flyingfrog/list-swap/README.md

 --------------

 This project uses submodules, which Github does not automatically download.
-Until this is fixed, make sure to either `git submodule update --init` after cloning, or download the [FileSaver.js][1] project and place it into the content/FileSaver directory if you downloaded the ZIP file.
+Please download from the [Releases][3] tab to get a fully-functional version.
+If you'd like to clone this project, make sure to either `git submodule update --init` after cloning, or download the [FileSaver.js][1] project and place it into the content/FileSaver directory if you downloaded the ZIP file.

 Background
 ----------